ControlledChaos/grande-design/README.md

 Following is a list of strings to find and replace in all plugin files.

-1. **Plugin name:** Find `Controlled_Chaos_Plugin` and replace with your plugin name, include underscores between words.
+1. **Plugin name:** Find `Grande_Design` and replace with your plugin name, include underscores between words.
 This will change the primary plugin class name and the package name in file headers.

-2. **Namespace:** Find `CC_Plugin` and replace with something unique to your plugin name, include underscores between words.
+2. **Namespace:** Find `Grande_Design` and replace with something unique to your plugin name, include underscores between words.

-3. **Text domain:** Find `controlled-chaos-plugin` and replace with the new name of your main plugin file, include dashes between words.
+3. **Text domain:** Find `grande-design` and replace with the new name of your main plugin file, include dashes between words.

-4. **Constants:** Find `CCP` and replace with something unique to your plugin name.
+4. **Constants:** Find `GGD` and replace with something unique to your plugin name.
 Use only uppercase letters.

-5. **General prefix:** Find `ccp` and replace with something unique to your plugin name.
+5. **General prefix:** Find `ggd` and replace with something unique to your plugin name.
 Use only lowercase letters.
 This will change the prefix of all filters and settings, and the prefix of functions outside of a class.

 6. **Author:** Find `Greg Sweet <greg@ccdzine.com>` and replace with your name and email address or those of your organization.